This is how the Plan A founder came up with her idea worth millions - Breaking Latest News

 For years, Plan A’s software was just a “nice-to-have.”
 Because of the new EU emission laws, however, knowledge of one’s own CO2 footprint is increasingly becoming a must.
 Some public interest companies have had to report on their sustainability for years, this was regulated in the 2014 law Non-Financial Reporting Directive (NFRD).
 The new Corporate Sustainability Reporting Directive (CSRD) extends this obligation to contribute to all companies with at least 250 employees.

 This affects thousands in Germany alone and is estimated to mean an increase from 11,600 to 49,000 companies across the EU.
 And yet: Not all startups that function similarly to Plan A make it.
-Recently, for example, competitor Planetly announced its closure a year after it was founded and shortly after its successful exit to an American company.
+Recently announced competitor Planetly, for example one year after the foundation and shortly after the successful exit to an American company.

 Every company can measure its own CO2 emissions